 Please pray that God would bless our ministry with resources to reach and empower more vulnerable communities.

-Have questions or want more information about GCF or our projects?
-Contact us, and we’d love to help!
+Do you have questions or want more information about The Great Commission Foundation or our projects?

 Since 2002, The Great Commission Foundation has enabled ministry projects to thrive by providing charity admin expertise and guidance while promoting collaboration in fulfilling the Great Commission.